mcampb8/tech-blog/README.md

 - [License](#license)

 ## Installation
-The application is deployed to heroku here:         but if you wanted to run it locally, you would need to install node
+The application is deployed to heroku [here](https://mic-tech-blog.herokuapp.com/) but if you wanted to run it locally, you would need to install node.

 ## Usage
 This project will be used to allow users to create blog posts and interact with each other all surrounding their love for technology

 ## Credits
-I worked on this project while utilizing the class repository as a guide
+I worked on this project while utilizing the class repository as a guide and I also got some help from my tutor, David, specifically regarding displaying commenters/users to the page.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)